khmild/S42B_Intellistep/README.md

 New Features:

-- Redone stepping setup
+- Redone stepping for higher torque and quieter operation
 - Redone serial commands (based on gcode)
+- Temperature readout on the display

 Future Features:

+- Motor and driver overtemperature current reduction
+- Dynamic current control based on speed and acceleration
+- CAN subnetwork for driver configuration
-- Manual tuning utility for manual tuning
+- Manual tuning utility for manual PID tuning
 - Much better stepper calibration
 - New menu items for setting PID parameters